 For AMPL functions used in AMPL scripts, all commands are allowed in function bodies.
-AMPL functions visible to solvers, whether in callbacks or nonlinear expressions, will not be allowed to declare variables or execute commands other than let, return, and flow-of-control commands.
-In addition, functions in nonlinear expressions will not be allowed to have OUT args.
+AMPL functions in models and callbacks will not be allowed to declare variables or execute commands other than let, return, and flow-of-control commands.
+In addition, functions in models will not be allowed to have OUT args.